-If one were to solicit advice on labor issues from reasonably friendly sources, the following should be consulted:

-Walter Shea, Vice President International Brotherhood of Teamsters 25 Louisiana Avenue, N.W.
+If one were to solicit advice on labor issues from reasonably friendly sources, the following should be consulted: Walter Shea, Vice President International Brotherhood of Teamsters 25 Louisiana Avenue, N.W.
 Washington, D.C.
-20001 (202) 624-6888

-Shannon J. Wall, President National Maritime Union 346 West 17th Street New York, New York 10011 (212) 620-5705

-Robert (Bob) Georgine, President Building and Construction Trades Department, AFL-CIO 815 16th Street, N.W.
+20001 (202) 624-6888 Shannon J. Wall, President National Maritime Union 346 West 17th Street New York, New York 10011 (212) 620-5705 Robert (Bob) Georgine, President Building and Construction Trades Department, AFL-CIO 815 16th Street, N.W.
 Washington, D.C.
-20006 (202) 347-1461

-Jesse Calhoon, President

-Marine Engineers' Beneficial Association

-444 North Capitol Street

-Suite 800

-Washington, D.C.
-20001

-(202) 347-8585

-Honorable William (Bill) Usery (Former Secretary of Labor) 1730 Rhode Island Avenue, N.W.
+20006 (202) 347-1461 Jesse Calhoon, President Marine Engineers' Beneficial Association 444 North Capitol Street Suite 800 Washington, D.C.
+20001 (202) 347-8585 Honorable William (Bill) Usery (Former Secretary of Labor) 1730 Rhode Island Avenue, N.W.
 Suite 301 Washington, D.C.
-20036 (202) 466-6260

-Teddy Gleason, President

-International Longshoremens' Association

-17 Battery Place

-Room 1530

-New York, New York 10004

-(212) 425-1200

-Jackie Presser, Vice President

-International Brotherhood of Teamsters

-Ohio Conference

-1870 East 19th Street

-Cleveland, Ohio 44114

-(216) 771-6339
+20036 (202) 466-6260 Teddy Gleason, President International Longshoremens' Association 17 Battery Place Room 1530 New York, New York 10004 (212) 425-1200 Jackie Presser, Vice President International Brotherhood of Teamsters Ohio Conference 1870 East 19th Street Cleveland, Ohio 44114 (216) 771-6339

+AN ACTION PLAN FOR LABOR

+Jan, 1983

 While union members seem less inclined than ever to follow the political exhortations of their union leaders, the relationship between the leaders of organized labor and the Administration 54, 11 continues to present us with some very serious political and public relations problems.
 Nover the last two years the active opposition of most union leaders has contributed to the development of the "fairness issue" for the President, has presented us with continuing negative media coverage, and has offered major obstacles to several Administration initiatives on Capitol Hill.
-In addition, there is strong evidence that the heavy involvement of organized labor in the 1982 campaign contributed wary substantially to an increased voter turnout of union members (who normally vote for Democrats at a two-to-one ratio).
-Twe also continue to receive strong criticism from opinion leaders who have difficulty understanding why we continue to antique the leaders of organized labor.
+In addition, there is strong evidence that the heavy involvement of organized labor in the 1982 campaign contributed were substantially to an increased voter turnout of union members (who normally vote for Democrats at a two-to-one ratio).
+Twe also continue to receive standing why we to the to the the light's of organized labor.
 A recent Journal of Commerce assessment of the Administration's relations with organized labor claimed that "President Reagan's relationship with labor appears to be worse than that of any chief executive in recent history."

-While a Republican Administration can seldom expect to receive much support from organized labor, the development of a "working relationship" has been hampered by a long held labor suspicion that the President is anti-labor, the enormous difficulties carbon Department of Labor appointees have had in relating to the labor community, and some policy decisions which have only served to further convince our labor detractors that "we are just as bad as they thought we were."
+While a Republican Administration can seldom expect to receive much support from organized labor, the development of a "working relationship" has been hampered by a long held labor suspicion that the President is anti-labor, the enormous difficulties car Department of Labor appointees have had in relating to the labor community, and some policy decisions which have only served to further convince our labor detractors that "we are just as bad as they thought we were."

-Perhaps the major ingredient in developing the rather hostile environment that currently exists, though, has been the attitude of Lane Kirkland whose intransigence has transformed the conventional labor/Republican Administration working relationship into one of outright political warfare.
+Perhaps the major ingredient in developing the rather hostile environment that currently exists, though, has been the attitude of Lane Kirkland whose intransigence has transformed the conventional labor/Republican Administration "working relationship" into one of outright political warfare.
 Unfortunately, the President of the AFL-CIO sets the pattern for other union officials who feel compelled to follow the leaders.
 After two years of the Kirkland style of political leadership, though, some major labor leaders are now beginning to feel that his style and rhetoric have become counterproductive.

-Whether or not there may be a "crack in the dike," it would appear as though it is in the best interest of the Administration to attempt to lessen the degree of hostility and to develop a working relationship! with some of the leaders of organized labor.
-Such a to our initiatives, but a warsening of the recession substantially damaged these prospects.

-By developing a more conventional "working relationship" with organized labor we should seek to achieve the following objectives:
+Whether or not there may be a "crack in the dike," it would appear as though it is in the best interest of the Administration to attempt to lessen the degree of hostility and to develop a "working relationship" with some of the leaders of organized labor.
+Such a arrengement By developing a more conventional "working relationship" with organized labor we should seek to achieve the following objectives: